PatrycjaMicle/OO-project-structure/README.md

 Changing the structure of the textfile without changing the reading function will lead to errors.

 It's very simple example of a construction of object oriented project.
-This project was build from separate blocks - instead of writing code in a one file.

 ## Overview
 <p align="center">